locallyoptimistic/LocallyOptimistic/onboarding.md

 # Welcome to Locally Optimistic

-We're thrilled you've decided to join us.
+We are thrilled you have decided to join us.

-If you haven't already, please [reach out](kaminsky.michael@gmail.com) to ask for an invite to our slack group.
+If you have not already, please [reach out](kaminsky.michael@gmail.com) to ask for an invite to our slack group.

-Once you've received your invite, please do the following:
+Once you have received your invite, please do the following:
-* Use your full name in your slack handle (this community will work best if we're all real humans)
+* Use your full name in your slack handle (this community will work best if we are all real humans)
 * Add a profile photo
 * Read our [code of conduct](./code_of_conduct.md)
 * Introduce yourself in the #general channel